-Its De'Longhi Eletta fully automatic espresso machine is a different option worth the cost.
+This De'Longhi Eletta fully automatic espresso machine is an option worth the cost.

 If you'd like your coffee machine to run consistently, this machine is what you need.

-Each cup of coffee you receive will be at the ideal temperature.
-If you select cappuccino or Latte, the foam will be of an ideal consistency and sweetness.
-You can alter the settings each time you require an adjustment.
+Each cup of coffee the machine churns out will be at the ideal temperature.
+If you select cappuccino or latte, the foam will be of an ideal consistency and sweetness.
+You can alter the settings anytime.

 This espresso maker can use coffee beans and pre-ground coffee, which you can add to the chamber to fill it up.
 It doesn't have to be normal ground coffee; it could be the decaf you love most.